PEARL: Parallel Speculative Decoding with Adaptive Draft Length: Experiments

 \section{Experiments}

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-\textbf{Tasks and Datasets.} We conduct experiments on various text generation tasks to evaluate the effectiveness of our \name, including code generation, arithmetic reasoning, and multi-round dialogue.
-For code generation task, we utilize HumanEval \citep{chen2021evaluating}, which is composed of 164 code generation problems.
-For arithmetic reasoning, we employ the GSM8K \citep{cobbe2021training} dataset with the first 100 math problems.
-For multi-round dialogue, we use MT-bench \citep{zheng2024judging} with 80 multi-round conversation problems in different scenarios.
+\textbf{Tasks and Datasets.} We conduct experiments on various text generation tasks to evaluate the effectiveness of our \name, including HumanEval (code generation task) \citep{chen2021evaluating}, GSM8K \& MGSM (multilingual arithmetic reasoning task, MGSM is the multilingual translation of GSM8K) \citep{cobbe2021training, shi2210language}, and MT-bench (multi-round dialogue task) \citep{zheng2024judging}.
+These tasks and datasets are representative benchmarks for evaluation.
+More details can be found in Appendix \ref{dataset_config}.

-\textbf{Models and Metrics.} We evaluate the effectiveness of our \name with some state-of-the-art LLMs.
-For HumanEval, we employ both code-specialized LLMs and general LLMs, including CodeLlama-hf \citep{roziere2023code}, Deepseek-Coder\citep{guo2024deepseek} and Llama 2\citep{touvron2023llama}.
-For GSM8K and MT-bench, we employ Llama 2 to conduct text generation.
-In our experiments, the models with size of 1.3B and 6/7B are used as the draft models and the models with size of 33/34B and 70B are used as the target models.
-We report the text generation speed to compute the walltime speedup ratio as the metric.
-We provide more evaluation details in Appendix \ref{eval_details}. \textbf{Baseline Methods.} We implement \textit{four} variants of LLM inference methods as our baselines. \textbf{(i) Speculate decoding:} standalone SD methods \citep{leviathan2023fast, chen2023accelerating} resort to a draft model to draft future tokens and then verify them in parallel. \textbf{(ii) Ouroboros:} ouroboros \citep{zhao2024ouroboros} proposes phrase candidate pool from the verification process to generate more precise and longer drafts. \textbf{(iii) Lookahead Decoding:} look ahead decoding \citep{fu2024break} caches the generation trajectory (n-grams) as drafts to reduce the number of total decoding steps. \textbf{(iv) Distillspec:} DistillSpec \citep{zhou2023distillspec} distillates and derives a better aligned and compact draft model.
+\textbf{Evaluation Details.} We evaluate the effectiveness of our \name with some state-of-the-art LLM families, including CodeLlama \citep{roziere2023code}, Deepseek-Coder \citep{guo2024deepseek}, Llama 2 \citep{touvron2023llama} and Llama 3.1 \citep{dubey2024llama}.
+In our experiments, the models with size less than 7B are used as the draft models and the models with size greater than 33B are used as the target models.
+We report the walltime speedup ratio as the metric.
+Additional evaluation details are provided in Appendix \ref{model_config} and \ref{exp_details}.

+\textbf{Baseline Methods.} We implement \textit{four} \textit{training-free} inference acceleration methods as our baselines. \textbf{(i) Speculate decoding:} standalone SD methods \citep{leviathan2023fast, chen2023accelerating} resort to a draft model to draft future tokens and then verify them in parallel. \textbf{(ii) Ouroboros:} ouroboros \citep{zhao2024ouroboros} proposes phrase candidate pool from the verification process to generate more precise and longer drafts. \textbf{(iii) Lookahead Decoding:} look ahead decoding \citep{fu2024break} caches the generation trajectory (n-grams) as drafts to reduce the number of total decoding steps. \textbf{(iv) Assisted generation:} assisted generation \citep{gante2023assisted} employs a heuristic approach to determine the number of draft tokens in the next iteration, based on the verification results of tokens generated by the draft model in the previous round.